Independent Living in Massachusetts

 The highest independent living costs in the state of Massachusetts are found in the Boston-Cambridge-Newton metropolitan area where prices range from $1,093 per month up to $4,142 per month, with an average cost of $38,478 yearly.
 The lowest independent living prices in Massachusetts are around the Worcester area.
 Here, costs range from between $1,650 and $3,402 per month, with a median annual cost of $31,400.

-Related Categories: Massachusetts Nursing Homes, Massachusetts Assisted Living, Massachusetts Retirement Homes, Massachusetts Memory Care, Massachusetts Adult Daycare, Massachusetts Home Healthcare, Massachusetts Hospice, Massachusetts Respite Care
+Related Categories: Massachusetts Nursing Homes, Massachusetts Assisted Living, Massachusetts Retirement Homes, Massachusetts Memory Care, Massachusetts Adult Daycare, Massachusetts Home Care, Massachusetts Hospice, Massachusetts Respite Care

 Top Cities for Independent Living in Massachusetts